|Milies train station|

 Higher up, we come to cross the asphalt and continue on an earth road, passing just under the cemetery of Vizitsa.
 A little further on, we notice the kalderimi on the right and follow it uphill.
-We pass by a roofed spring water and by the tiny old monastery of Agios Ioannis Prodromos (St. John the Baptist), worthy of a visit, and then the kalderimi opens to the main asphalt road of Vizitsa.
+We pass by a roofed spring water and by the tiny 18 century monastery of Agios Ioannis Prodromos (St. John the Baptist), looked after by sister Markella and worthy of a visit, and then the kalderimi opens to the main asphalt road of Vizitsa.

 |Agios Ioannis Prodromos monastery at Vizitsa|

 Walking another 100 m. on the asphalt uphill, after the parking area and a water fountain, we have on the left the main church of Vizitsa (Zoodhochos Pigi-Virgin Mary).
 In front of the church descends the main kalderimi coming from the square above, going towards Kala Nera and we follow it.
 A few meters on there is a kalderimi junction.
 We take the left branch and at the next junction the right branch downhill.
 A little further down, the kalderimi disappears as it meets an earth road.
 In 1994 this area suffered landslides which buried and blocked the original kalderimi.

 Noticing the signpost on the left, we follow an earth track downhill.
 At the end of it, we find the kalderimi again, wide and clear, climbing down to cross the stream over a concrete bridge.
 During winter and spring, the streamwater forms a scenic waterfall here.
 There is a narrow path just above the bridge leading to the waterfall.

 |The concrete bridge over Kakorema|